mik-spe/VideoGameProgramming_Final/README.md

 #   - LEFT to move the character left.
 #   - RIGHT to move the character right.

-# Press the SPACEBAR to center the character on the screen to move.
+# Press the SPACEBAR to have the text on screen disappear.
-#   - Press the "C" key to uncenter the character.
+#   - Press the "C" key to have the text reappear on screen.
 # Press the LEFT SHIFT key to flip the screen upside down.
 # Press the RIGHT SHIFT key to pull up the mini map while playing.